Tiyenti/unobtainibot/README.md

 - `name`: The name of the command.
 - `content`: This is the most complex one as its value depends on what the type of the command is.
     - For `simple` type commands, it is a string contaning the message the command will print when used.
-    - For `quotesys` type commands, it is a string array containing the quotes this command will return.
+    - For `quote` type commands, it is a string array containing the quotes this command will return.
     - For `addquote` and `delquote` type commands, it is a string with the name of the quote system the command will modify.
 - `userlevel`: The minimum userlevel required to use the command.